Who are the Palestine Action supporters on hunger strike?

 Amu Gib

-Amu Gib is on the 47th day of their hunger strike.
+Amu Gib ended their hunger strike on day 49 after experiencing weakness and brain fog.
 They are charged with conspiracy to destroy property and conspiracy to enter a prohibited place for a purpose prejudicial to the safety and/or interests of the UK in relation to the alleged break in to RAF Brize Norton.

 Last week, Mr Corbyn wrote on Instagram to say he had visited Gib at prison and called for them to be granted bail.